Updated: August 2022

 - Based on current guidelines and recommendations on social distancing and masking from the Centers for Disease Control and Prevention, the State of Maryland and Frederick County Government and Health Information, conditions have improved where tutors and students can now consider meeting in person (in public places only), or a combination of in person and remote.

 - Tutors and students should decide together whether to meet in person based on everyone’s individual situations.

 - Use caution and consider factors such as: whether all parties are vaccinated, incomplete vaccination rates (including family members and children); continuing emergence of new variants and the possibility of asymptomatic carriers; and depending on meeting location, the benefits of meeting outdoors versus indoors and wearing of masks to allow for social distancing.
-Note: the county’s vaccination rate for individuals 12 years old and older is rising, but it is currently about 61%, so we need to continue to protect individuals, children and other family members who may still not be vaccinated and/or who may be at higher risk.
+Note: the county’s vaccination rate for individuals 12 years old and older is rising, but we need to continue to protect individuals, children and other family members who may still not be vaccinated and/or who may be at higher risk.

 - Be aware of, and sensitive to the needs of student(s) when discussing whether meeting in person is possible.
 Students may need to continue to meet remotely due to childcare, transportation and job challenges.
 If this is the case and tutors or students are unable to continue working together remotely, please contact your coordinator (see contact information below).